 One of the most fun things to do in Cancun is riding an ATV (All Terrain Vehicle) around the jungle, and there’s no better place to do it than Xplor Park, south of Cancun.

-It’s not a cheap activity – we’re looking at $130 USD for the admission fee to the park.
-But once you are in, you can go rafting, cave swimming, ride ATVs, eat and drink whatever you want.
+It’s not a cheap activity, but it’s actually not a bad deal when you consider everything that’s included.
+Once you are in, you can go rafting, cave swimming, ride ATVs, eat and drink whatever you want.

-You can get all-inclusive admission tickets to Xplor here.
+You should get all-inclusive admission tickets to Xplor.

 Go to Xoximilco